cameronmathis/ContactManagementSystem/API/README.md

 > docker-compose -p contact-management-system_api up

+You can then use the ContactManagementSystem-collection.json file to make API calls.

 _\* The docker build command only needs to be ran once.
 After the image is created, you can simply run the docker-compose command._

 ## Software details